JyYoungK/SPYProject/README.md

 - JSON Web Token for authentication
 - Multer for file upload

-## How to Generate Working Website on your localhost
+## Generate Working Website on your localhost

 - Create `.env.local` file inside client
 - Fill in the followings